 If you get a large amount of bright red blood, this is not normal.
 You should sit down and pinch your nostrils together and breathe through your mouth.
 If someone is with you, ask them to put some ice in a plastic bag and hold it over the bridge of your nose.
 Sucking ice can also help.
-If this bleeding does not stop within 20 minutes, contact the hospital for advice (see the phone numbers on the next page).
+If this bleeding does not stop within 20 minutes, contact the hospital for advice (see the phone numbers at the end of this leaflet).